inspiring women with adhd logo

 • Establish a structured routine to provide consistency.

-• Utilize reminders and organization tools, like alarms or sticky notes.
+• Use reminders and organization tools, like alarms or sticky notes.

 • Engage in open conversations about ADHD, normalizing the experience.